Planning can be divided into long range and short range.

 - Internet Use - Set a timer for 30 minutes to stay aware of how much time is passing.

-- Television - Plan ahead for which shows you will watch.
+- Television/Video - Plan ahead for which shows you will watch.
 Don't turn it on randomly.

-- Phone/Pager - Try to wait to call back when you have a study break or have finished your homework.
-If you do answer when it comes in, tell your friends you will call them back at the end of the study session.
+- Phone/Texting/instant messaging - Try to wait to replyuntil you have a study break or have finished your homework.
+If you do reply at once, tell your friends you will get back to them when you get finished.
 They will still like you!

-- Distractions - Eliminate as many audio/visual distractions as you can.
-Choose places and times to study when roomates/others are busy with quiet activities or gone, or find a quiet niche elsewhere.
+- Distractions - Eliminate as many as you can.
+Choose times to study when roommates are busy with quiet activities or gone, or find a quiet niche elsewhere.

 - Lying Down - Leads to sleepiness when studying.
 Don't go there.